-By partnering with a reliable managed print service, also called and MPS, your organization save money on print, streamline its office workflow, improve security, and deliver a better user experience to its employees.
+By partnering with a reliable managed print service, also called and MPS, your organization saves money on print, streamlines its office workflow, improves security, and delivers a better user experience to its employees.

 Still, you likely have many questions about this relationship and why it's worth considering like:

 If this situation sounds familiar, you’re not alone.
 Most businesses that don’t work with an MPS provider have a printing environment that looks something like this.
 These types of setups typically cause frustrations for your end-users, cost way more than they should, and are a data breach waiting to happen.

 Additionally, keep in mind that no two businesses or industries are identical.
 Your printing environment should be designed specifically to maximize the productivity of you and your team.
 For example, if you work in a law firm then your environment shouldn’t look the same as a healthcare office or insurance company.

 When you work with a strong MPS partner, you’ll start seeing ROI almost immediately.
 The quickest, and probably most impactful, is your cost savings.

 A good MPS provider will start by “right-sizing” your fleet, which means streamlining your environment so you’re not paying for more than you need.
 Why use ten printers when you can use four without compromising efficiency?
 You’ll cut back on costs for maintenance, paper, and toner and ink cartridges.

 Another hugely important ROI that you’ll love is time.
 How much of your IT department’s time is wasted handling printer-related tickets?
 A reliable MPS partner will handle any and all of your printer issues so your team can focus on strategic initiatives that drive the success of your business.